Shuttle/Shuttle.Core.ServiceHost/README.md

 [/startMode="start-mode"]
 	- specifies that the service start mode (Boot, System, Automatic, Manual, Disabled)

+[/delayedAutoStart]
+	- if specified will delay services with a start mode of 'Automatic'

 [/username="username" /password="password"]
 	- username and password of the account to use for the service
 ```